Vaccines and Other Conditions

-Unfortunately, rather than celebrating the successes of vaccines, some have started to wonder whether vaccines could be causing other conditions, such as asthma, autism, arthritis, diabetes and multiple sclerosis.
+Unfortunately, rather than celebrating the successes of vaccines, some have started to wonder whether vaccines could be causing other conditions, such as asthma, autism, arthritis, or autoimmune diseases like diabetes, Guillain-Barre syndrome (GBS), autoimmune/autoinflammatory syndrome induced by adjuvants (ASIA), and multiple sclerosis.
 In addition, conditions such as shaken baby syndrome, mad-cow disease and SIDS have also been blamed on vaccines.
 However, every time questions have been asked, studies have been completed and have not found vaccines to be causally associated with these conditions.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.